Have you ever fallen madly in love with a place and felt at home there instantaneously? Good, then you’ve already been to Ljubljana.

 Located close to Špica, Ljubljana’s Botanical Gardens are nice for a stroll.
 They have an open traditional beehive where you can see how the bees go about their daily lives behind a plexiglass screen.
 There’s also a lovely café and a greenhouse with various tropical plants.

-If you want a proper hike, Slovenians will tell you that Šmarna gora or Mount St. Mary is a piece of cake but if you are unused to walking up steep hills, then maybe give it a miss.
+If you want a proper hike, Slovenians will tell you that Šmarna gora or Mount St. Mary is a piece of cake but if you are unused to walking up steep hills, then give it a try.
 Besides wonderful views of the whole Ljubljana Basin and the Alps, there is a great traditional restaurant there, where you can replace all the calories you’d lost on the way.

 And remember, thanks to its central location, Ljubljana is a great starting point for exploring the rest of Slovenia.